Toyota Crown: Toyopet Crown – Second generation (S40; 1962)

 A two-door Crown Convertible was displayed at the 1963 Tokyo Motor Show, based on the Crown 1900 sedan.
 It was not put into production.

 This Crown generation was the first to be assembled in Australia, from CKD kits, by AMI in Port Melbourne, with significant local content.
-AMI, which assembled numerous brands including Triumph and, for a short time, Mercedes-Benz, was to become the basis of Toyota's current Australian manufacturing operation.
+AMI, which assembled numerous brands including Triumph and, for a short time, Mercedes-Benz, was to become the basis of Toyota's Australian manufacturing operation.

 Crown Eight (G10)

-The longer, wider and more upmarket Crown Eight was introduced in 1964 for the Japanese market, powered by a 2.6 L V8 engine.
+The longer, wider, and more upmarket Crown Eight was introduced in 1964 for the Japanese market, powered by a 2.6 L V8 engine.
 However, it had a different model designation, G10 (VG10 when fitted by 2.6 L V engine).
 The car was first introduced at the 1963 Tokyo Motor Show and introduced for sale on April 20, 1964, nine days before Emperor Showa's birthday and the beginning of Golden Week in Japan.
+While it was essentially a wider S40 Crown, it was branded as a "Toyota" and not "Toyopet".

-The Crown Eight was developed and assembled by Toyota's subcontracting company Kanto Auto Works.
-Toyota delegated the production because the Crown Eight had many different components compared to the Crown, which could have hindered mass-production operations at the Motomachi plant as the Crown Eight's production volume was approximately 1,000 cars per year.
+The Toyota Crown Eight was a significant project for Toyota, developed and assembled by their subcontracting company, Kanto Auto Works.
+Toyota delegated the production to Kanto Auto Works due to the Crown Eight's unique components, which could have hindered mass-production operations at the Motomachi plant.
+Despite its production volume of approximately 1,000 cars per year, the Crown Eight's impact on Toyota products paved the way for future innovations and designs.